arnested/systemd-state/README.md

 * 200 OK: The system is fully operational.
 * 503 Internal Server error: If the system is in any other state
 * 500 Service Unavailable: If the HTTP server got an error while requesting the system state
 * 410 Gone: If it cannot connect to the systemd bus

-## What is the purpose of this?
+## What is the purpose of this

 This is a "poor mans" monitoring solution.